trickstercache/trickster/README.md

 Learn more below, and check out our [roadmap](./docs/roadmap.md) to find out what else is in the works.

-Note for Developers: Active work is being made on our 2.0 release, using the `v2.0.x` branch.
+Note: Trickster v1.1 is the production release, sourced from the [v1.1.x](https://github.com/tricksterproxy/trickster/tree/v1.1.x) branch.
+The `main` branch sources Trickster 2.0, which is currently in beta.

 ## HTTP Reverse Proxy Cache